-When rehydrating is the primary need, a hypotonic drink (like PH) is hands-down the best choice as they are absorbed into the bloodstream at the fastest rate and deliver the least amount of carbohydrate per fluid volume.
+When rehydrating is the primary need, a hypotonic drink (like 1,500mg/l electrolyte supplements) is hands-down the best choice as they are absorbed into the bloodstream at the fastest rate and deliver the least amount of carbohydrate per fluid volume.

 The low-sodium content of an isotonic drink won’t cut it when it comes to making a meaningful difference to fluid retention and ultimately fluid balance restoration.